Graduate Assistantship Frequently Asked Questions

 Do we receive holiday, sick or vacation pay?

-No. However, full-time graduate assistants will have their hourly work expectations decreased 4 hours for each University-observed holiday for which the administrative offices are closed.
-Part-time assistants will have their hourly work expectations decreased on these days based on how many hours they normally work.
-If you require personal time off, arrangements may be made with your department or office to make up missed hours.
+No. However, full-time graduate assistants will have their hourly work expectations decreased 4 hours/day for each University-observed holiday or break.
+Part-time assistants will have their hourly work expectations prorated based on how many hours they normally work.
+If you require personal time off or are ill, arrangements may be made with your department or office to make up missed hours.

 Can I have a job outside of my assistantship?